Contract Sent Logo

 Develop Mechanisms To Renegotiate and Reduce SaaS Contract Risk

 Keeping contracts to one year has an advantage.
-Although you’ll be tempted to lock enterprise customers into multi-year contracts, and don’t get us wrong this can be very good, the chance to renegotiate can be invaluable as a strategy to reduce SaaS contract risk.
+While locking enterprise customers into multi-year contracts may be tempting, consider the strategic value of the chance to renegotiate to reduce SaaS contract risk.

 After a year the customer, as long as you’ve made a product that they love, will have your tool embedded into their workflow.
 This will give you the leverage you need to renegotiate better terms.
 The best strategy you can take with this is to ensure your customer facing teams and legal teams communicate.
-Knowing how a customer is situated and whether they love your product or not will let your legal team know how hard they can push to de-risk the business relationship going forwards.
+Assess the customer’s satisfaction and love for your product to determine how aggressively your legal team can push to de-risk the business relationship.

 Create A Roadmap To Reduce SaaS Contract Risk As You Scale

 The way you look at risk should scale as your startup does.
 Each successive round of investment or update related to security or data should be pegged with a level of risk reduction.
 You should work with your SaaS lawyer to plan how this will look as you grow.
-Generally it will start with a structured contract data set that will allow you to see what has already been agreed to.
-Following this a path to de-risk what has already been agreed to.
+Start with a structured contract data set to understand the agreed terms, followed by a path to de-risk those agreements.
 As you scale contract standardization is a process you’ll need to go through but the good news is that the larger you get more you’ll be able to negotiate for what you need.

 Looking To Make A Start?
 Getting Structured Contract Data